 Now, this is all very interesting, but you’re probably wondering why I’m writing about Irish internment procedures on the Tanks portal.
 Bear with me.

 In December of 1942, Lieutenant General Jacob Devers, head of the Armored Force, decided to go on a fact-finding mission to the European Theatre of Operations to see how the tank units were holding up.
 Well, actually, it was mainly the North African Theatre of Operations, as European tank combat hadn’t really gotten off the ground.
-So he took with him a couple of colleagues, including one Major General Edward Brook, two Brigadier Generals named Gladeon Barnes and William Palmer, a Colonel William Thaddeus Sexton, and to carry the baggage, a Major Earl Hormell.
+So he took with him a couple of colleagues, including one Major General Edward Brook, two Brigadier Generals named Gladeon Barnes and William Palmer, a Colonel William Thaddeus Sexton, and at the bottom of the list, a Major Earl Hormell.
 They set off on December 14th, going south to Brazil, Ascension, The Gold Coast, Nigeria and Sudan, arriving Cairo five days later after a distance of 11,140 miles.
 After spending a little time with the British, they hopped over to Algeria, Tunisia and Morocco.
 At the end of trip, they went to Gibraltar for a week to consolidate their findings 7-14 January.
 The result of all this flying around and taking people away from their jobs for a month was one page and a quarter of conclusions, and one half-page of recommendations (the other half is six signature blocks).

 The conclusions of the fact finding mission were as follows:

 - The M-4 Medium tank (General Sherman) is the best tank on the battlefield.
 [Chieftain’s note: Yes, they actually say “General Sherman” in the document.
 This is a nearly two years before Ordnance officially names the vehicle]